LewisIsWorking/PathWarsWiki/Writerside/topics/6-Kibwe.md

 Apis Consortium.

-The Oozemorphing.
+The Ooze-morphing.

 Hoka took cinnamon and moderate healing potion from the store room.

 Ooze Gems.

-Griggles gets covered in 2,000 ancient preserved scorpions.
+Gringles Snotbelly gets covered in 2,000 ancient preserved scorpions.

-The party convince the scorpions to leave.
+The party convinced the scorpions to leave.

-Between session #1 and session #2.
+Between session 1 and session 2.

-The party tell the council woman and the council woman tells them to go to Eda Curse-Breaker The Tower Dungeon’s temple, the sun archive.
+The party tells the council woman, and the council woman tells them to go to Eda Curse-Breaker The Tower Dungeon’s temple, the sun archive.

 ## Session #2.